vssrcj/hnefatafl-game/README.md

 * You may make one move per turn.
 You can move any of your pieces to any cell in a straight line.

 * To capture an opposition piece, you must move your pieces on the opposite of an opponent's.
-  *Note that if you move your piece inbetween two opponent pieces, it won't be captured.*
+  *Note that if you move your piece in-between two opponent pieces, it won't be captured.*

 * To capture the king, you must surround it on four sides by attacking pieces, or on three sides if the fourth side is occupied by a defender piece.